 Aphids are attracted to soft new plant growth.
 Aphids themselves seldom cause permanent damage, but their excrement “honeydew” can lead to sooty mold.
 Honeydew in turn, attracts ants.
 If you have aphids, you must eliminate any ants first.
 Ants “farm” aphids, so they can feed on the honeydew.
 They will protect the aphids from predation and sometimes actively move aphids around to “greener pastures” within your crop.

 Once the ants are gone, aphids can easily be controlled by using Aphidoletes aphidimyza at a rate of 0.01 per square foot, weekly, until the aphids are eliminated.
 If you have a history of aphids, continue at this rate weekly for the duration of the crop.

 There are only a few available biological controls to combat thrips.
-The predatory mite Amblyseius cucumeris is the best choice.
+The predatory mite Neoseiulus cucumeris is the best choice.
 These mites attack the first and second instar larvae.
 If enough cucumeris are present they are extremely effective, Cucumeris sense the thrip emerging from the leaf, wait for the thrip to stick its head out, and bite it off.
-Stratos in the soil will ensure that the thrips cannot effectively cycle within your facility by eating the pupae before they emerge.
+The presence of Stratiolaelaps scimitus or Gaeolaelaps gillespiei in the soil will effectively reduce the cycling of the thrips, by a factor of up to 80%.

 • Localized spider mite outbreaks can be treated with persimilis

-• Severe spider mite outbreaks in poor climates can use the beetle, Stethorus
+• Severe spider mite outbreaks in poor climates can be dealt with using the beetle, Stethorus

-• Bush beans can be used to monitor and trap damaging insects
+• Bush beans can be used to monitor and trap most damaging insects

 • Thrips can be controlled with cucumeris and sticky traps that have been treated with vanilla or almond extract.